 Design of UE HYPERBOOM

-Now the location of the handle and the port makes sense right here because they’re hidden from view when you put this speaker on the ground and in the corner.
+Now the handle and port location make sense right here because they’re hidden from view when you put this speaker on the ground and in the corner.

 It looks minimalist it looks clean it simply blends in with your home seamlessly I know I’m holding this here it’s so big.